microsoft/frontend-bootcamp/step1-05/demo/README.md

 ## Demo

-To start off our Todo application we are going to follow the steps outline in [Thinking in React](https://reactjs.org/docs/thinking-in-react.html).
+To start off our todo application we are going to follow the steps outlined in [Thinking in React](https://reactjs.org/docs/thinking-in-react.html).
 The first step of the process is to break our application into a component hierarchy.
 For this app, we're going to keep it simple and just use four parts.

 - TodoHeader
 - TodoList
-  -TodoListItem
+- TodoListItem
 - TodoFooter

-We could go a lot deeping creating buttons, inputs and checkboxes, but this is a great place start.
-Often you'll want to start with a single large control, and then start breaking it up into smaller pieces.
+We could go a lot deeper into creating buttons, inputs and checkboxes, but this is a great place to start.
+Often you'll want to start with a single large control and then break it up into smaller pieces.

 ### TodoApp